Graviton-Code-Editor/website/docs/dev/api/runningconfig.md

 ---

-RunningConfig is a Puffin State which holds configuration, data and events needed on runtime for Graviton.
+RunningConfig is a Puffin State which holds configuration and events needed on runtime for Graviton.

 **Contents**:
 * [Data](#data)